henningninneh/site/content/authors/admin/_index.md

 Science at the University of Vienna.
 At present, my research deals mainly with the judges at the Court of Justice of the European Union, more specifically with their appointment and judicial preferences.
-To study this topic, I am setting up an expert survey based on generous funding by the Austrian Science Fund, FWF.
+To study this topic, I am using an expert survey and automated data extraction.
+My work is generously funded by the Austrian Science Fund, FWF.

 More generally, I am interested in issues related to policy-making within European multi-level governance.
 Next to judicial politics, my